Law FAQ: What should I do if I’m seriously injured in a car wreck?

 If you have a serious injury, there’s nothing that’s “easy” about the process at all.

-Unless you want a quick-and-dirty, low-ball settlement you hear about on TV, then you should consult an experienced attorney who will evaluate the facts, determine the strength of your claim, and then actually do the hard work that it takes to secure a favorable and fair outcome, including negotiating with your health insurance carrier for the inevitable subrogation claim against your recovery.
+Unless you want a quick-and-dirty, low-ball settlement you hear about on TV, then you should consult an experienced attorney who will evaluate the facts, determine the strength of your claim, and then actually do the hard work that it takes to secure … Read the rest

 Watch Out for Pharmacy Errors – It Could Save Your Life!